-Scrimmages will typically be half-ice or full-ice 3 v 3 (at the discretion of the evaluation director and will be dependent on the number of skaters to make the best use of the ice).
+Scrimmages (gameplay) will typically be 3 v 3 (subject to change and is at the discretion of the evaluation director and will be dependent on the number of skaters to make the best use of the ice).

 The line changes will be indicated by the buzzer or whistle every 90 seconds and follow typical RAB guidelines.